Toxic Black Mold

 To prevent mold growing in the shower or bathtub regularly clean both with a cleaning product of your choice.
 After cleaning, wipe the shower and tub dry to minimize left over moisture.
 You can also buy plastic inserts for the shower and bathtub to prevent mold growth.
 These inserts can be easily taken out and cleaned.

-Mold in the Bathroom Basin
+Mold in Bathroom Basin

 Mold can frequently be found in the bathroom sink or basin for the same reasons it grows in bathtubs and showers: soap scum and grime provide a food source for mold and the running water from the tap provides a source of moisture.
 Again, the basin should be cleaned regularly to prevent mold beginning to grow.